Scleral Lenses for Dry Eye Syndrome

 If you struggle with dry eye syndrome and have been looking for a more effective treatment method beyond eyedrops and artificial tears, ask Dr. Linda Yee about scleral lenses.
 We will patiently assess and explain your condition to you, and will perform a specialized, scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.

-Call The Dry Eye Center at Lucent Family Eye Care today to schedule your consultation today.
-We help patients from the Burnaby, New Westminster, Vancouver, and Surrey, in the British Columbia area enjoy great vision and comfort with scleral lenses.
+Call The Dry Eye Center at Lucent Family Eye Care today to schedule your consultation today.serves patients from Burnaby, New Westminster, Vancouver, and Surrey, British Columbia and surrounding communities.